We’re building a new community sporting pavilion in Albert Park

 A major restoration at the historic Queenscliff South Pier is revitalising its prominence in the area's vibrant maritime history and ensuring its survival for many more years.

-Planning is underway to create a safer and more sustainable harbour and facilities for everyone to enjoy for many more years to come with the development of the Sandringham Harbour Maritime Plan.
+Planning is underway to create a safer and more sustainable harbour and facilities for everyone to enjoy for many more years to come with the development of the Sandringham Harbour Local Ports Area Plan.

 A $50.3 million investment to rebuild the St Kilda Pier will give locals and visitors better public open space and better swimming spots, while preserving the historic kiosk.
 A new curved pier will replace the current pier, with new features that will boost tourism and preserve it for future generations to enjoy.